 Wait!
 Before we jump in we want to let you know that we’re Amazon Associates and earn from qualifying purchases.
 This doesn’t cost you anything extra and the money we make goes into creating more content.

 Let’s get into it.

 An audio interface enables users to connect XLR microphones to their computer.
 They convert microphone signals into a format that computers understand and accept.

 Audio interfaces come in various shapes and sizes, with different amounts of inputs and outputs, designed for connecting gear.
-Your audio interface is where you’ll also plug in your headphones and studio monitors.
-Audio interfaces typically sit on your desk and connect to your computer via USB.

 Is An Audio Interface Right For You?

 It’s not necessary to use an audio interface with an XLR microphone.
 You could always use a handheld digital recorder.
 But, if you plan on recording into software or connecting remotely with folks, a quality audio interface is KEY for getting a great sound.